mruganshi/Visual_Wakewords_detection/README.md

 (preferred to run on google colab)

 1. **If you are using google colab**
-- import .ipynb file into colab (file→open)
+- Import .ipynb file into colab (file→open)
 - Firstly download the dataset (submitted as a zip on GC)
-- import the dataset(zip) on the drive
+- Import the dataset(zip) on the drive
-- import dataset zip file by changing the cell-3 code in the .ipynb file
+- Import dataset zip file by changing the cell-3 code in the .ipynb file

 ```python
 !unzip zip-location-on-drive